jeslopalo/flash-messages/README.md

      }
 }
 ```
-The main elements that can be configured or reimplemented are the _levels of messages_, the _strategy for resolving messages_ or _where messages are stored_.
+The main elements that can be configured or customized are:  _levels of messages_, the _strategy for resolving i18n messages_ or _modify the scope where messages are stored_.

 ###Writing messages
-In order to write messages, just declare an argument of type ```Messages``` in the handler method of the controller (or in a ```@ExceptionHandler``` method), then you can add messages to different levels.
+In order to write messages, just declare an argument of type ```Messages``` in the handler method of the controller (or in a ```@ExceptionHandler``` method), then you can add your messages to different levels.

 ```java
 @RequestMapping(value="/target", method= RequestMethod.POST)